 Keep in mind that Viber prohibits the following businesses: Forex and crypto, adult entertainment, political content, alcohol and drug promotions, tobacco, weapons and more.
 Businesses related to gambling, gaming, loan and microcredit bots may require further documents and validation.

 You’ll notice there is no place to manage messages sent to your Viber bot because Viber does not have an interface to send or receive messages.
 To start chatting with customers, create a respond.io account and connect your Viber Chatbot.

 You’re probably used to communicating with customers via email, phone or SMS.
 Chatting over messaging apps is a bit different.
 In this section, we’ll go over some best practices for using a Viber Chatbot to connect with your customers.

 Viber for Business: Finding Your Customers on Viber

-Although Viber uses phone numbers for User IDs, you can’t just import them into a CRM.
+Although Viber assigns User IDs based on phone numbers, you can’t just import contacts from a CRM.
 To get your customers as Viber Contacts, you’ll need to get them to message you first.
 This is a limitation created by Viber to avoid spam marketing.

-There are a few helpful tools to get your customers to message you first.
-You can send chat links and QR codes to your existing customers so they send the first message.
-Or you can attract new customers with Viber advertising.
+There are a few helpful tools to get customers to message you first.
+You can send chat links and QR codes, install a Viber chat widget on your website or attract new customers with Viber advertising.

-In the Viber Admin Panel, there is a QR Code you can scan to start a conversation with your Viber Bot.
-Keep in mind, you won’t be able to start chatting unless you actually connect your Viber Bot to a CRM using the token.
+In the Viber Admin Panel, you can generate a QR code customers can scan to start a conversation with your Viber Chatbot.
+Keep in mind that you won’t be able to start chatting unless you actually connect your account to an inbox using the token.

 Viber for Business: Advertising